CreateJS/TweenJS/README.md

 ### 2.0 BETA

-This branch is in beta.
-Reporting issues is appreciated, please mention that it is for 2.0 in the issue body.
+**This branch is in beta.
+Reporting issues is appreciated, please mention that it is for 2.0 in the issue body.**

-TweenJS is currently not on NPM.
-To use 2.0 in your projects, install with the git commit-ish syntax `npm install github:createjs/tweenjs#2.0`

 Unit tests failing is a known issue, please don't report this.